 Roger Williams University connects to the internet as members of a consortium of non-profit organizations called OSHEAN.
 The Ocean State Higher Education Economic Development and Administrative Network members include all higher education institutions in Rhode Island, five institutions of higher education in Massachusetts, seven health care organizations, and K – 12 schools and public libraries throughout Rhode Island.
 Some benefits of this membership are Internet and Internet2 bandwidth as well as a sharing of technical expertise with member institutions.

 Residential Network (ResNet) users at Roger Williams must authenticate to gain access to the network.
-This verification and authentication process is repeated every semester (120 days) through a Campus Manager System, thereby helping ensure a stable and secure network in the residence halls.
-PCs are verified for OS Patch Level, Anti-Virus, Anti-Spyware, and Anti-Adware applications at the DAT file level, and remediation is completed where required.
+This verification and authentication process is through a Network Access Control system, thereby helping ensure a stable and secure network in the residence halls.
+PCs are verified for OS Patch Level, Anti-Virus, Anti-Spyware, and Anti-Adware applications.
 This benefits all students, protecting their machines with the latest updates.

 The academic network consists of several segregated virtual local area networks (VLANs).
 These VLANs have been created to segregate the traffic for security and stability, and currently spread across the entire campus.
 Other networks on campus include a research network used by faculty for advanced research applications.